Mahmoud-M-Hamed/whatsapp_based_verification/README.md

 • Once the URL is prepared, the (WhatsAppLauncherService) attempts to launch the native WhatsApp app.
 This opens WhatsApp directly, pre-filled with the verification message.

 **Platform Support:**
-•The plugin is cross-platform and works on both Android and iOS devices.
+• The plugin is cross-platform and works on both Android and iOS devices.

 **Status Feedback:**
 **• Success:** If WhatsApp launches successfully, the plugin notifies the app via a callback, enabling the user to proceed with verification.